-- up to 23 points for the academic qualification of the applicant to successfully carry out a PhD program in Mountain Environment and Agriculture, as it appears from the CV, from the master's mark/grade, from the motivational letter and from the other documents; - up to 7 points for the congruence of the academic qualification with the topic(s) chosen by the candidate among those present in the list of available projects visible in the dedicated portal; - up to 20 points for the interview.
+- up to 23 points for the academic qualification of the applicant to successfully carry out a PhD program in Mountain Environment and Agriculture, as it appears from the CV, from the master's mark/grade, from the motivational letter and from the other documents; - up to 7 points for the congruence of the academic qualification with the topic chosen by the candidate among those present in the list of available projects visible in the dedicated portal; - up to 20 points for the interview.
 During the interview, the commission will evaluate the scientifical qualification of the candidate to carry out the research project in the area(s) of interest.
 As the program is offered in English, candidates must possess adequate English skills which will be assessed during the interview.

 Points awarded for the academic qualification (A) and for the congruence of the curriculum with the topics (B) will entitle the Commission to prepare a shortlist of candidates, who will be invited to the interview (C).
 The lowest score to be admitted to the final ranking list is 25/50.
 One raking per each curriculum will be issued.
-The final score will be used for ranking the applicants and to prepare A) the list of all admitted candidates and B) the list of candidates entitled to receive the fellowships.
+The final score will be used for ranking the applicants and to prepare A) the list of al admitted candidates and B) the list of candidates entitled to receive the fellowships.
+Separate rankings will be drawn up for the externally funded or co-founded projects.
 If two or more applicants have the same score, the younger candidate will be given priority.